Workplaces everywhere are placing more emphasis on employee wellness, and if not, they should be.

 Poor Interpersonal Relationships

-There are few things more stressful than having poor interpersonal relationships at work.
+There are very few things more stressful in any workplace than having poor interpersonal relationships.
 Many employers would rather fire a high-performing but toxic employee, rather than have them impact the productivity of the entire team because you’re exactly that–a team!

 “As it turns out, avoiding toxic workers is still better for the organization in terms of net profitability, despite losing out on a highly productive employee.
 Avoiding a toxic employee… enhances performance to a much greater extent than replacing an average employee with a rock star.” – Talent Management & HR

-We spend upwards of 7 to 8 hours a day with colleagues, so it stands to reason people who like their peers and are good at collaboration also have more overall job satisfaction.
+Employees spend upwards of 7 to 8 hours a day, every day, with their colleagues, so it stands to reason that people who like their peers and are good at collaboration also have more overall job satisfaction.
 No one works well with toxic people.
 Employers should encourage team-building exercises and coworker support in order to foster better interpersonal relationships among their staff.
 The stronger the team, the stronger the company as a whole!

 “In many ways, employee wellness is a foundation for a positive corporate culture.
 Leaders should ensure employees have the resources, tools and on-site healthcare opportunities they need to live their healthiest life – inside and outside of the office.” – Forbes

-A focus on wellness is an important preventative measure.
-It ensures your team is happy, healthy and consistent.
+A focus on wellness is important to keep your company growing and thriving.
+It ensures your team is happy, healthy, and consistent.
 When you put health first, everyone stands a better chance of showing up and putting their best foot forward!

 If you have questions or would like more information, I’d be happy to help.
 Please send an email, and my team will get in touch with you!